-Child and family programs offer drop-in programs and other services that build responsive adult-child relationships, encourage children's exploration, and promote play and inquiry based on the pedagogy in How Does Learning Happen?
+Child and family programs offer drop-in and other programs and services that build responsive adult-child relationships, encourage children's exploration, and promote play and inquiry based on the pedagogy in How Does Learning Happen?

-Early learning and development programs are most effective when the content of learning is foregrounded in relationships and focused on supporting the development of strategies, dispositions, and skills for lifelong learning through play and inquiry.
+Early learning and development programs are most effective when the context for learning is foregrounded in relationships and focused on supporting the development of strategies, dispositions, and skills for lifelong learning through play and inquiry.